Eforen/Snake/kanban.md

 * Impliment Scene Selection
 * Create Title Screen
 * Create Game Over Screen
+* Go from Game Over Screen to Title screen when Space is pressed
 * Create Snake that starts at 3 length (Snake head is bright green body dark green)
 * Move snake with Arrows
 * Kill Snake on walls